Log In UI - Timeline

 Illustrates how to use the timeline and states to animate UI components.

 Log In UI - Timeline is the fourth in a series of tutorials that build on each other to illustrate how to use Qt Design Studio to create a simple UI with some basic UI components, such as pages, buttons, and entry fields.
 The fourth part of the tutorial describes how to use the timeline and states to animate UI components.
+The result of this final tutorial is a UI similar to the preceding animation, where you can navigate to the account creation page by clicking the Create Account button.

 In Log In UI - States, you learned how to use states to simulate page changes in a UI and connections to provide user interaction with it.
 In this part, you will now learn another way of animating the UI by creating timeline animations that you bind to states.

 The starting point for this tutorial is the completed Log In UI - States project.
-You can download the project from here.
+You can download the project here.

 Animating UI Components